-1. Within the broad scope of educational policy research, CBER focuses on scholarly inquiry that

-- contributes to informed and enlightened discourse on language policy for schools and society, especially on the harmonious coexistence of English, the national language; and Spanish, the second most used language in our society. - 2.
+- 1. Within the broad scope of educational policy research, CBER focuses on scholarly inquiry that contributes to informed and enlightened discourse on language policy for schools and society, especially on the harmonious coexistence of English, the national language; and Spanish, the second most used language in our society. - 2.
 Life in the American Southwest is bicultural and increasingly binational.
 In this Pan-American context, bilingualism will gain in importance.
 Equally important will be the collective ability of residents on both sides of the border to work harmoniously in pursuit of a common destiny that will be ever more intertwined.
 Schools must help children and youth develop skills and predispositions to face this challenge. - 3.
 Mexico and the United States are becoming more interdependent.
 In this context, Mexican educators should have opportunities to contribute to improving education for Mexican immigrant children in U.S. schools.
 To enable this, schools must create pilot projects and an infrastructure for collaboration among institutions and individuals on both sides of the U.S.-Mexico border.

-For more information, contact the director, Center for Bilingual Education and Research, ED 440, 480/965-7134, or access the Web site at www.asu.edu/educ/cber.
+For more information, visit CBER in ED 440, call 480/965-7134, or access the CBER Web site at www.asu.edu/educ/cber.